 I’m a Senior Research Fellow at the Norwegian Institute of International Affairs (NUPI), until September 2023 also a PhD fellow at the University of Copenhagen, Department of Political Science and the Danish Institute of International Studies (DIIS).
 I’ve had a monthly column on global politics for the Norwegian newspaper Klassekampen since 2020 (2017-2020 for Dagsavisen), and was between 2018 and 2024 Editor in Chief of the Scandinavian-language International Relations journal Internasjonal Politikk.
 I’m also a board member of the Human Rights House Foundation (2018-).
 I have lived/studied/worked in Wales, Egypt, the US, Russia, Kazakhstan, England, Tajikistan and Denmark, but am now permanently based in Oslo, Norway.

 My doctoral thesis, a monograph (2018-2022, defended after maternity leave September 2023), is titled Towards a Social Theory of International Ideology, Ideological Scripts, and Counter-Ideology.
 Rethinking ‘Liberal International Order’ and the Far Right’s critique.
-How does ideology work in relation to the state as a legal and political subject and the international as a distinct realm, and what specific forms of resistance does the dominance of an ideology create that is distinct from other forms of resistance?
-Theoretically, it is about understanding how ideologies as realized ideal world views function in structuring the international through the state as a legal and political subject - and how projects of resistance differ depending on what they negate, both in form, content, and consequences.
-Empirically, I historicize specific forms of dominant liberal international ideologies after 1945 and 1989 and what I theorize more broadly as counter-ideological movements.
-What characterized the dominant liberal internationalism of the post-1945 UN Charter era, what structures and relations of power did it reproduce, and what changed (and didn’t change) within international society after 1989 with the declared End of History?
-For the counter-ideological movements I look at the Radical Right’s internationalism in the US, Russia, and Europe, their ideological critique and their ideological visions, and how where that intersects with other prominent so-called reactionary perspectives on global order.
-What do Far Right, postliberal, ‘illiberal’, and reactionary movements entail for global order and liberal internationalism?
+How does ideology work in relation to the state as a legal and political subject and the international as a distinct realm, and what specific forms of resistance does the dominance of an ideology create that is distinct from other forms of resistance (counter-hegemony, counter-conduct, counter-revolution)?
+Theoretically, it is about understanding how ideologies as realized ideal world views function in structuring the international through the state as an international legal and political subject - and how projects of resistance differ depending on what they negate, both in form, content, and consequences, theorizing the ‘counter-idelogical’ as a distinct and globally uniting logic to that of other negative forms of resistance.

 Photo: Ketil Blom Haugstulen, for Khrono